US can soon start sending people seeking asylum to Honduras

 “Honduras has failed miserably to protect the lives and human rights of its own citizens,” said Eleanor Acer, director of the Refugee Protection program at Human Rights First.
 “There is simply no credible reason to believe that Honduras will actually protect refugees seeking asylum from other countries.”

-By diverting asylum-seekers, the Trump administration hopes to weaken what it sees an incentive to illegal immigration.
+By diverting asylum-seekers, the Trump administration hopes to weaken what it sees as an incentive to illegal immigration.

 According to Syracuse University’s Transactional Records Access Clearinghouse, U.S. immigration judges decided 67,406 asylum cases in the 2019 budget year, a record and nearly 2 1/2 times the number five years ago.
 Most of those arriving at the southwest border last year were from Central America’s “Northern Triangle” countries — Guatemala, Honduras and El Salvador.